Women's Work: Weaving Feminism and Math

 Women across history and cultures have developed and utilized sophisticated mathematics embodied in art and daily living practices like baking, weaving, basketry, and quilting, as well as in household and community management practices like project planning and budgeting resources.
 Though essential to successful societies, these skills are rarely recognized as legitimate forms of knowledge—let alone as "math."
 This program interrogates mathematics as a field of inquiry, asking what is recognized as math and what isn't, who had and has access to math, and what privileges it gives access to.
 We will learn mathematics through a variety of hands-on applications and engage with science and technology studies, cultural studies, and feminist theory.
 This program is at an introductory level, and the humanities portion will involve substantial reading and writing.

 During winter quarter, we will explore the intersection of mathematics with craft and management practices that historically have been done by women in traditional and indigenous cultures.
 We will also explore the way in which societies throughout the world use mathematics in divination rituals, to mark time, create art, and organize community responsibilities.
 Through a grounding in feminist critiques (from critical theory, science studies, and women-of-color feminisms), we will examine how mathematical knowledge becomes legitimized and the ways in which power structures influence what counts as knowledge.
-Students who successfully complete the math portion of winter quarter will earn four credits in discrete math.
+Students who successfully complete the math portion of winter quarter will earn four credits in math for liberal arts.

 In spring quarter, we will focus on the contemporary discipline of mathematics and the historical events that have shaped what is commonly called “academic mathematics,” creating new roles and invisibilities for women from the industrial era to computer age.
 We’ll delve into the origins and development of computer technology, and the gendered and racialized aspects of its production and consumption.
 We’ll engage with the complexities of current debates about women and minorities in STEM (science, technology, engineering and math) education and industries.
 Students who successfully complete the math portion of spring quarter will earn four credits in algebraic thinking and will be prepared to take precalculus I.